-Editor's Note: This article has been updated to reflect the official announcement of the 2021 Met Gala and Costume Institute exhibition from the The Metropolitan Museum of Art on Monday, April 12.
+Editor's Note: This article has been updated to reflect the official announcements of the 2021 Met Gala’s co-chairs and dress code on May 3 and scheduled dates for the 2021 Met Gala and Costume Institute exhibition from the The Metropolitan Museum of Art on April 12.

-After being postponed and then eventually canceled in 2020, the Met Gala is making its return for 2021, as officially announced by The Metropolitan Museum of Art on Monday.
+The first Monday in May doesn’t have a Met Gala, but it does come with an announcement.
+Timothée Chalamet, Billie Eilish, Naomi Osaka, and Amanda Gorman have been named as the 2021 co-chairs for this year’s gala.
+After being postponed and then eventually canceled in 2020, the Met Gala is making its return for 2021, as officially announced by The Metropolitan Museum of Art.
 The “Super Bowl of Fashion” or “Oscars of the East Coast” is scheduled to come back in the fall — September 13, specifically, pending government guidelines — a few months after its traditional first Monday in May date.

 The second part of the exhibition, titled In America: An Anthology of Fashion, will explore the history and development of American fashion since the 18th century through to present time.
 This exhibit won’t open until May 5, 2022 and its celebratory Met Gala will take place on May 2, 2022.
 That means we get two Met Galas with the same theme for this year and next year.